pingcap/docs/ticdc/manage-ticdc.md

 2. After the write operations of the correponding tables in all clusters have been replicated to other clusters, manually execute all DDL statements in each TiDB cluster.
 3. After the DDl statements are executed, resume the write operations.

-Note that a DDL statement that adds non-unique index does not break bi-direcional replication, so no need to pause the write operations in the corresponding table.
+Note that a DDL statement that adds non-unique index does not break bi-direcional replication, so you do not need to pause the write operations in the corresponding table.

 ### Stop bi-directional replication